vintagepc/MK404/index.md

 ### Runs Klipper

-- [See Here](https://github.com/vintagepc/MK404/issues/263) Note that Klipper support is alpha and while it can be made to work, you **must** have a beefy computer due to the real-time execution requirements of running both the simulator and the Klipper backend on the same PC.
+- [See Here](https://github.com/vintagepc/MK404/issues/263) Note that Klipper support is alpha and while it can be made to work, you **must** have a beefy computer due to the real-time execution requirements of running both the simulator and the Klipper back-end on the same PC.
 At least 8 cores or threads are recommended as otherwise the context swapping can stall Klipper long enough to cause an error.

 ### Supports the MMU2 and MMU1